 - The employer and the schedule manager see employee availabilities appear automatically in the schedule planning interface.
 In the image below, the green line represents Thursday, October 22 time slots' during which Josephine Miller and Grace Colin prefer to work.
 The red line represents a period for which Grace Colin isn't available.
 Therefore, she shouldn't be scheduled.
 Where there is no red or green bar, employees are available to work.
 Finally, the period of time under the waitresses name represents the number of hours desired per week.

 Technology can greatly improve the management of complex cases, such as employee availability.
-Using a tool specifically designed for this purpose will help you make better decisions.
+Using an employee scheduling software for this purpose will help you make better decisions.